 What to expect from your doctor

-- Have you tried to stop pulling your hair?
-What was the result?
+- Have you tried to stop pulling out your hair?
+How did that work?

-- Are there times or situations that are likely to trigger your hair pulling?
+- Are there times or situations that are likely to trigger hair pulling?

-- What feelings do you have before and after you pull your hair?
+- What feelings do you have before and after you pull out your hair?

-- From where on your body do you pull hair?
+- From where on your body do you pull out hair?

-- Do you bite, chew or swallow the hair?
+- Do you bite, chew or swallow the pulled-out hair?

-- How has your hair pulling affected your work, school or social life?
+- How has hair pulling affected your work, school or social life?

-- Have you had treatment (medication or therapy) for hair pulling or other emotional issues?
+- Have you had treatment, such as therapy or medicine, for hair pulling or other emotional issues?